bjarneo/cessie/README.md

-# cessie [css ie]
+# cessie

-> Transpile your CSS bundle to support IE11 for CSS variables, calc, and future CSS.
+> Transpile your CSS bundle to support CSS variables, calc, and future CSS for legacy browsers.

 ## Features